Simpsons (department store)

 The Robert Simpson Company Limited, commonly known as Simpson's until 1972, then as Simpsons, and in Quebec sometimes as Simpson, was a Canadian department store chain that had its earliest roots in a store opened in 1858 by Robert Simpson.

-In 1952 Simpson's started a 50-50 joint venture in Canada named Simpsons-Sears Limited (later Sears Canada) with Sears, Roebuck, the American retailer.
+In 1952, Simpson's started a 50–50 joint venture in Canada named Simpsons-Sears Limited (later Sears Canada) with Sears, Roebuck, the American retailer.
 Simpsons-Sears stores remained distinct from the Simpson's stores and the parent companies' agreement included language to keep them from competing too directly with each other.

 The Hudson's Bay Company (HBC) purchased the Simpsons-branded stores in 1978, but they were later converted to The Bay stores by the early 1990s.
-As part of the 1978 agreement, U.S.-based Sears acquired full ownership of Simpsons-Sears Limited.
+As part of the 1978 agreement, American-based Sears acquired full ownership of Simpsons-Sears Limited.

 History

 Robert Simpson's original store (Simpson & Bogart after 1861), was opened in 1858 in Newmarket, Ontario at what is now 226-228 Main Street South (original building since demolished).

 it was co-founded with William Trent as Simpson & Trent Groceries, Boots, Shoes and Dry Goods.
 A fire destroyed the store in 1870, and a new dry goods store was opened two years later in Toronto.
 Robert Simpson lived at 384 Botsford Street in Newmarket from 1861 to 1876.